frajazz/gaiasandbox/README.md

 has not been tested.

 #### Compile and run
-If you want to compile and run the application, you just need to do the following.
+To compile the code and run the application run the following commands.
 ```
 ant compile
 ant run
 ```
-Note that run does not depend on compile, so you need to have compiled the Gaia Sandbox at least once to be able to run it.
+Note that `run` does not depend on `compile`, so you need to have compiled the Gaia Sandbox at least once to be able to run it.

 #### Package the Gaia Sandbox
-To package the application yourself, you just need to run the default ant target, giving it a version number.
+To package the application yourself just run the default ant target, giving it a version number.

 ```